-- Contractor shall check all materials upon delivery to assure that the size, type, and - Contractor shall protect all materials from damage due to jobsite conditions and in accordance with manufacturer's recommendations.
+- A. Contractor shall check all materials upon delivery to assure that the size, type, and quantities have been received. - B. Contractor shall protect all materials from damage due to jobsite conditions and in accordance with manufacturer's recommendations.
 Damaged materials shall not be incorporated into the work.